vdaas/vald/docs/guides/configurations.md

 #### Servers

-Each Vald components has several type of servers.
+Each Vald component has several types of servers.
 They can be configured by specifying the values in `defaults.server_config` and can be overwritten by specifying `[component].server_config`.

 Examples: